 The beginnings of the two other astronomical seasons are determined by the equinoxes that are the two points in earth orbit where δ is equal to 0.
-The astronomical spring begins about 20 March and the astronomical autumn about 23 September.
-Each astronomical season lasts three months.
+The astronomical spring begins about 19-21 March and the astronomical autumn about 21-24 September.
+Each astronomical season lasts three months, with a variable number of days.

 On earth, these astronomical seasons have different names for each hemisphere: the boreal (north hemisphere) and austral (south hemisphere) seasons.
-For example, the astronomical summer corresponds to the boreal summer in the northern hemisphere and to the austral winter in the southern hemisphere; see Table 3.1 for correspondence.
+For example, the astronomical summer corresponds to the boreal summer in the northern hemisphere, and to the austral winter in the southern hemisphere.
+See Table 3.1 for correspondence.
 These seasons differ from the meteorological seasons.

-Astronomical season Period (approximate) Season in the northern Season in the southern hemisphere hemisphere Spring 20 Mar - 21 Jun Boreal spring Austral autumn Summer 21 Jun - 23 Sep Boreal summer Austral winter Autumn 23 Sep - 21 Dec Boreal autumn Austral spring Winter 21 Dec - 20 Mar Boreal winter Austral summer
+Astronomical season Period (approximate) Season in the northern hemisphere Season in the southern hemisphere Spring 20 Mar - 21 Jun Boreal spring Austral autumn Summer 21 Jun - 23 Sep Boreal summer Austral winter Autumn 23 Sep - 21 Dec Boreal autumn Austral spring Winter 21 Dec - 20 Mar Boreal winter Austral summer